 – John Kenney, Truth In Advertising

 Introduction: Let me first say that I am not one of those aggressively-positive, sunshine-filled people who see the good in everything and just want to hold hands and sing Kumbaya all the time.
-I’m a standard-issue, moderately-brittle, smart-assed, happily-married, lesbian native New Yorker, capable of great kindness when the spirit (lower case “s”) moves me, but heaven (lower case “h”) help you if you are walking too slowly in front of me when I’m commuting.
-I make an effort to see the good before the bad, but I do my share of whining and if you are stupid, we are not going to be friends.
-I choose my tribe like this (in order of importance): if you are funny (or capable of appreciating funny in others), intelligent (non-negotiable), exceptionally good to the people in your life, and judgmental ONLY of un-funny, unkind, stupid people, we’ll do just fine.
+I’m a standard-issue, moderately-brittle, smart-assed, happily-married, lesbian native New Yorker, capable of great kindness when the spirit moves me, but heaven help you if you are walking too slowly in front of me when I’m commuting.
+I make a conscious effort to see the good before the bad, but if you are willfully ignorant or mean, we are not going to be friends.
+I choose my tribe like this (in order of importance): if you are funny (or capable of appreciating funny in others), intelligent (non-negotiable), exceptionally good to the people in your life, and judgmental ONLY of un-funny, unkind, small-minded, mean-spirited people, we’ll do just fine.

 The Problem: 2012 and 2013 really had it in for me.
 After a string of serious personal setbacks and losses resulting in some major health problems, my doctor told me to reduce my stress.
 How do doctors make that sound so easy?
 I have a stressful job in a stressful city in a stressful industry.
 I am aware none of this makes me special.
 However, I need my stressful job.
 You know, to eat and stuff.
 I asked the doc, “Are you going to send me a check every month, or am I moving into your guest room?”
 “Ha-ha!” quoth he, as he backed out of the room.
 So no help there.